University of Southern California vs Art Center College of Design

 The Financial Comparison

-Ten years after enrollment, University of Southern California graduates earn a median of $92,498 compared to $71,958 at Art Center College of Design.
-The payback period is 4.7 years at University of Southern California versus 9.1 years at Art Center College of Design.
+Then look at what that buys.
+Ten years after enrollment, University of Southern California graduates earn a median $92,498 against $71,958 at Art Center College of Design.
+The cost earns itself back in 4.7 years at University of Southern California and 9.1 years at Art Center College of Design.

-Graduates leave University of Southern California with a median $18,000 in debt versus $31,000 at Art Center College of Design.
-The debt-to-earnings ratios are 0.29 and 0.64 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Southern California owing a median $18,000 versus $31,000 at Art Center College of Design.
+Their debt-to-earnings ratios are 0.29 and 0.64 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers